-When the ENL pin is high and $V{\rm IN}$ is above the UVLO point, the LDO will begin start-up.
-During the initial phase, when the LDO output voltage is near zero, the LDO initiates a current-limited start-up (typically 85 mA) to charge the output capacitor.
-When $V{\rm LDO}$ has reached 90 % of the final value (as sensed at the FBL pin), the LDO current limit is increased to $\sim$ 200 mA and the LDO output is quickly driven to the nominal value by the internal LDO regulator.
+When the ENL pin is high and VIN is above the UVLO point, the LDO will begin start-up.
+During the initial phase, when the VDD voltage (which is the LDO output voltage) is less than 0.75 V, the LDO initiates a current-limited start-up (typically 65 mA) to charge the output capacitors while protecting from a short circuit event.
+When VDD is greater than 0.75 V but still less than 90 % of its final value (as sensed at the FBL pin), the LDO current limit is increased to $\sim$ 115mA.
+When $V{DD}$ has reached 90 % of the final value (as sensed at the FBL pin), the LDO current limit is increased to ~ 200 mA and the LDO output is quickly driven to the nominal value by the internal LDO regulator.
+It is recommended that during LDO start-up to hold the PWM switching off until the LDO has reached 90 % of the final value.
+This prevents overloading the current-limited LDO output during the LDO start-up.